cyjseagull/hybrid-memory-simulator/README.md

 Compiling
 ---------
-If you don't have SCons install, install it using your stanard application installation program like apt-get or yum.
+If you do not have SCons install, install it using your stanard application installation program like apt-get or yum.

 Once you have SCons install go to the code hybrid-memory-simulator and give following command: